FREQUENTLY ASKED QUESTIONS - Diving In Socorro

 November through June.
-For specific water conditions and marine life encounters, please go to the individual destination page by using the drop down destination menu at the top of any page.
+For specific water conditions and marine life encounters, please go to the individual destination page by using the drop-down destination menu at the top of any page.

 To help our guests decide when to visit the amazing Socorro Islands, we started publishing video trip reports of all our Socorro Islands adventures since March 2011.
 These are short, accurate reports using only footage from that particular trip with divemaster narration and guest comments.
 These videos are an excellent resource to view first hand what previous guests have experienced during the time of year you are contemplating visiting us.
 We believe the entire season from November through June is excellent and these reports show you why.
 We have archived these reports by season for easy access on our Youtube channel at www.youtube.com/solmarv

-The international airport for our home port in Cabo San Lucas where our Socorro Islands trips depart from is San Jose del Cabo, Mexico (airline code SJD).
+The international airport for our home port in Cabo San Lucas where our Socorro Islands trips depart from is San Jose del Cabo, Mexico (airport code SJD).
 This is the same airport used by all visitors to the Los Cabos area.
 It is about a 45 minute drive from the airport to Cabo San Lucas.
 Most major U.S. airlines fly directly into this airport.
-In general, the airlines to check out are Alaska, American, Aero Mexico, Delta, Continental and United.
+In general, the airlines to check out are Alaska, American, Aero Mexico, Delta, Continental, United and Southwest Airlines.
 There are other airlines and many direct flights from gateway cities such as Los Angeles, San Diego, Houston, Dallas, Phoenix, Atlanta, Denver, Chicago and New York (out of Newark on Continental) so you can start from anywhere and get to us quite easily through these gateway cities.
 There are also convenient connections through San Francisco, Portland and Seattle, to name just a few.

 As of January 2016, all U.S. citizens require a valid passport for travel in and out of Mexico.
 You will be asked to fill out a tourist card upon entering the country and present this to the immigration officials in Mexico.
 For other nationalities, you should ask your airline or call the Mexican Consulate in your country.
 With so many recent changes to travel policies and requirements, these requirements are subject to change so check before you begin your travel plans.
 For our Guadalupe Trips you will arrive to San Diego, California and then escorted by our staff in an air conditioned coach to Ensenada, Mexico via Tijuana.
 Our staff will assist you with your tourist visa when crossing at the border in Tijuana but you must have a valid passport in your possession.